mirko/SonOTA/README.md

 # SonOTA

-A script to update a Sonoff device from the stock firmware to [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota/).
+A script to update a Sonoff device from the stock firmware to [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota/) purely over WiFi.

-This is **beta** software, and it may not work 100% of the time, and require to manually flash your device.
+This is **beta** software, and it may not work 100% of the time, and require to manually flash your device using serial.

 ## Updating a new Sonoff device